A Survey of Densest Subgraph Discovery on Large Graphs: DSD on undirected graphs

+Exact solutions to the UDS problem can be divided into two main categories: 1) flow network-based solutions~\cite{goldberg1984finding,gallo1989fast,fang2019efficient} and 2) linear programming-based solutions~\cite{charikar2000greedy}.
+In these solutions, Goldberg~\cite{goldberg1984finding} and Fang et al.~\cite{fang2019efficient} proposed algorithms with a worst-case running time of $O(\log n \cdot t_{\text{Flow}})$, while Gallo et al.~\cite{gallo1989fast} introduced a parametric max-flow algorithm with time complexity of $O(\alpha \cdot t_{\text{Flow}})$, where $\alpha$ is a constant.
+Here, $t_{\text{Flow}}$ represents the time cost of a max-flow algorithm.
+Notably, Gallo’s algorithm achieves the best theoretical time cost, whereas Fang et al.'s algorithm demonstrates superior practical performance.
+We now sequentially review the exact solutions to the UDS problem.

 (1) Goldberg~\cite{goldberg1984finding} first introduced the edge-density and then formally defined the UDS problem.
-The author proposed an exact solution, namely \texttt{Exact} based on maximum flow, which consists of three key steps:
+The author proposed an exact solution, namely \texttt{Exact}, based on maximum flow, consisting of three key steps:

-\begin{itemize} \item[a)] guess the density $g$ of the densest subgraph through binary search, where $g \in [0, d_m]$ and $d_m$ is the maximum degree of vertices in $V$; \item[b)] build a flow network based on the undirected graph and guessed maximum density $g$; \item[c)] verify whether $g$ is the maximum edge-density value by computing the maximum flow (min-cut) of the flow network. \end{itemize}
+\begin{itemize} \item[a)] Guess the density $g$ of the DS through binary search, where $g \in [0, d_m]$ and $d_m$ is the maximum degree of vertices in $V$; \item[b)] Build a flow network based on the undirected graph and guessed maximum density $g$; \item[c)] Verify whether $g$ is the maximum edge-density value by computing the max-flow (min-cut) of the flow network. \end{itemize}

-In step b), to build the flow network, a source node $s$ and a target node $t$ are added to the original graph.
-Then, the directed edges of $s$ linking to all vertices in $V$ are added, with a capacity of $m$.
-The capacity of the edges of all vertices in $V$ pointing to $t$ is $m+2g-d_v$, where $d_v$ is the degree of each vertex, and $g$ is the density of the guessed subgraph.
-The edges in the original graph are replaced with bidirectional edges with a capacity of 1.
-For example, Fig. \ref{unflow} shows a flow network of an undirected graph.
+In step b), the flow network is constructed from the original graph, as illustrated in Fig.~\ref{unflow}.
 After constructing the flow network, \texttt{Exact} verifies whether $g$ is maximum by computing the minimum cut of the flow network.
 The binary search on $g$ needs to be performed at most $O(\log n)$ times until the gap between the upper and lower bounds of $g$ is less than $\frac{1}{n(n-1)}$.
-Therefore, the time complexity of \texttt{Exact} is $O(mn\cdot\log n)$, where $O(mn)$ is the time complexity of computing the min-cut of a flow network~\cite{orlin2013max}.
+Thus, the time complexity of \texttt{Exact} is $O(t_{\text{Flow}} \cdot\log n)$, where $t_{\text{Flow}}$ is the time cost of computing the min-cut of a flow network.

+Gallo et al.~\cite{gallo1989fast} introduced a parametric max-flow algorithm, which can also find the DS since it is a special case of the fractional programming problem, and achieves higher efficiency.
+The authors proposed a parametric max-flow algorithm that avoids the need to reconstruct bipartite networks or solve minimum-cut problems.
+This approach achieves a time complexity of $O(\alpha \cdot t_{\text{Flow}})$, where $\alpha$ is a constant, providing a significant improvement over Goldberg's algorithm~\cite{goldberg1984finding} by eliminating the logarithmic factor in $n$.

 (2) Charikar~\cite{charikar2000greedy} proposed to transfer the original UDS problem as a linear programming (LP) problem and developed an exact algorithm.
 Given a vertex set $S \subseteq V$, let $E(S)$ be the edge set induced by $S$, i.e., $E(S) = \{u,v \in S, uv \in E\}$.
 Let $x_v$ and $y_e$ be the variables assigned to the edge $e$ and vertex $v$, respectively, where $x_v = 1/|S|$ indicates that $v$ is included in $S$, and $y_e = 1/|S|$ denotes $e$ is in $E(S)$.
 Then, the original UDS problem can be described as follows.